 Gathering feedback: Jeff Bezos makes dozens of Amazon executives and managers spend two days in a customer call centre each year.
 To him, listening to customers and giving them what they wanted was essential.
 Henry Ford had another approach: “If I had asked people what they wanted, they would have said faster horses.”

 Speech: Popper’s Paradox tells us that there should be a limit to what speech we tolerate, because allowing the intolerant to control discourse would ultimately lead to the disappearance of tolerance.
 What’s not being said is that those who combat the intolerant are likely to overdo it, thus becoming the very party who truly limits discourse.

 Speed: The first mover in business has an advantage because he is able to establish brand loyalty and a strong foundation on which to compete.
 But the last mover is able to learn from all the mistakes made by first movers without incurring any costs and make improvements from there.

 All of the above ideas are true.
 They also contradict each other.
 You can’t apply both ideas simultaneously.

 You can do two things to resolve this mental conflict.

 First, figure out the characteristics of each specific field.
-“Move fast and break things” is a good idea in the American start-up world.
-It’s a terrible idea if you’re in a large corporation filled with multiple levels of hierarchy or in a country where both regulation and wrongdoing are prevalent.
+“Move fast and break things” is a good idea in the American start-up world but terrible idea in a large corporation where management is more concerned with things not breaking.
 Risk appetite is the defining factor in this case, and you always want to find out what the defining factor is.
 There usually is one.